 I love castles, and I have visited a lot of them in our region of Germany.
 So when I tell you this is one of the best ones, you know I had quite a few to compare it to!
 It has a great combination of location, ease of access, and history.
 The town of Cochem itself is gorgeous, and well worth a weekend stay.

-Is it Cochem Castle, or the Reichsburg, or what?
+Is it Cochem Castle, or the Reichsburg, or Burg Cochem, or what?

 Cochem is the town the castle is located in, and you can definitely call it Cochem Castle in English.
 ‘Reichsburg’ means the Imperial Castle, so Reichsburg Cochem just translates to Imperial Castle Cochem.
 You have probably seen other castles called ‘Schloss’ and this refers to their status as more of a palace as opposed to a defensive fortress (a ‘Burg’).
+It should never be Berg Cochem though, that would mean a mountain and while the hill the castle is on is steep, it’s not quite a mountain!
 In a land full of castles, you’ve got to start dividing them up somehow, right?

 A bit of history